-e) Deferred Compensation Plan
+c) Deferred Compensation Plan

 A Deferred Compensation Plan (the "Plan") was adopted by the Company in 1999 for Vice Presidents and above.
-The Plan is intended to provide certain executives with supplemental retirement benefits as well as to permit the deferral of more of their compensation than they are permitted to defer under the Profit Sharing and 401(k) Plans.
-The Plan provides for a matching contribution equal to 25% of the employee deferrals up to \$20 to be made at the Company's discretion.
-No matching contributions were made for the years ended February 28, 2023, February 28, 2022, and February 28, 2021.
-The Plan is not intended to be a qualified plan under the provisions of the Internal Revenue Code.
-All compensation deferred under the Plan is held by the Company in an investment trust which is considered an asset of the Company.
-The Company has the option of amending or terminating the Plan at any time.
+The Plan was intended to provide certain executives with supplemental retirement benefits as well as to permit the deferral of more of their compensation than they are permitted to defer under the Profit Sharing and 401(k) Plans.
+The Plan was not intended to be a qualified plan under the provisions of the Internal Revenue Code.
+All compensation deferred under the Plan has been held by the Company in an investment trust which is considered an asset of the Company.

-The investments, which amounted to \$1,053 and \$1,231 at February 28, 2023 and February 28, 2022, respectively, are classified as long-term marketable equity securities and are included in Investment securities on the accompanying Consolidated Balance Sheets and a corresponding liability is recorded in Deferred compensation, which is classified as a non-current liability.
-Unrealized gains and losses on the marketable securities and corresponding deferred compensation liability net to zero in the accompanying Consolidated Statements of Operations and Comprehensive (Loss) Income.
+The investments, which amounted to \$828 and \$1,053 at February 29, 2024 and February 28, 2023, respectively, are classified as long-term marketable equity securities and are included in Investment securities on the accompanying Consolidated Balance Sheets and a corresponding liability is recorded in Deferred compensation, which is classified as a non-current liability.
+Unrealized gains and losses on the marketable securities and corresponding deferred compensation liability net to zero in the accompanying Consolidated Statements of Operations and Comprehensive Loss.
+The Plan was terminated on May 1, 2023.
+Payments of the remaining balance will be made to the participating employees in two installments on June 1, 2024 and March 1, 2025.